butterknight/bandcamp-volume-control/README.md

 Build the compiled file by running `npm run build`.
 The compiled code will be created in the `dist` folder.

+If you have [`watchexec`](https://github.com/watchexec/watchexec) installed, you can use `npm run watch` when working so it automatically rebuilds on code changes.

 ## License

 Copyright 2017, 2023